Masjid al-Haram

 Mas'a Gallery

-The Mas'a gallery (as-Safa and al-Marwah) is included in the Mosque, via roofing and enclosures.
-The length of Sayee gallery (distance between Safa and Marwa) is approximately 450 m (1,480 ft).
+The Mas'a, a corridor between the hills of Safa and Marwah within the Masjid al-Haram complex, is an integral part of the sacred rituals or pilgrimages of Hajj and Umrah.
+During the Saudi period it was included in the Mosque, via roofing and enclosures.
+The length of Sayee gallery (distance between Safa and Marwa) is approximately 450 meters (1,480 feet).
 The two points and the path between them are now inside a long gallery that forms part of the mosque.
-The Masa'a gallery connects two mounts (still in Mecca) preserving the memory of what Hajira and baby Ishmail had sacrificed for water supplies and food supplies.
+The Masa'a gallery connects two mounts preserving the memory of what Hajira and baby Ismail had endured after prophet Ibrahim left them.

 Masjid al-Haram Gates